-66. What is the best way to indicate on Activity Insight/the Dossier how COVID-19 impacted our teaching, research, and service activities?
+78. What is the best way to indicate on Activity Insight/the Dossier how COVID-19 impacted our teaching, research, and service activities?

 Candidates for promotion and tenure were encouraged (but not required) to describe how the events of 2020/21 (e.g., COVID-19 pandemic, societal/racial tensions, political unrest) impacted their work, and the steps they took to manage these impacts, in the narrative that accompanies their dossier for promotion and/or tenure.
+Guidance can be found here.

-67. May I list conference presentations that I was scheduled to deliver at meetings that were canceled due to COVID-19?
+79. May I list conference presentations that I was scheduled to deliver at meetings that were canceled due to COVID-19?